The work is its own reward. — Sir Arthur Conan Doyle, British writer and physician

 [2023-08-27 - 2025-05-25] DuluthGPT @ Duluth High School | github#

-- In addition to answering over 3,000 queries and increasing student engagement by 10%, we were able to analyze results by measuring the frequency of topics asked about, highlighting AI’s useful two-way value proposition in consumer interaction.
+• In addition to answering over 3,000 queries and increasing student engagement by 10% as measured by customer surveys, we were able to analyze results by measuring the frequency of topics asked about, highlighting AI’s useful two-way value proposition in consumer interaction.

 [2024-06-18 - 2024-07-16] AI-for-Advertising @ GA GHP ‘61 | github#